Tummy Tuck (Abdominoplasty) in Atlanta

 Who are candidates for a Tummy Tuck (abdominoplasty)?

 A perfect candidate for a tummy tuck is a person who's tried to lose weight through diet and exercise but still isn't able to attain the body they're envisioning.
 Either from pregnancy or hereditary means, they aren't able to shed the last few pounds or their skin has lost its elasticity.
-We can create the stomach of your dreams through performing a simple tummy tuck.
+We can create the stomach of your dreams by performing a simple tummy tuck.
 A perfect candidate is one who will continue their diet and exercise after the surgery as well.
 Dr. Lincenburg during his consultation will measure your stomach and talk with you to figure out if you're interested in a mini or a full tummy tuck.
 We can then instruct you on the process of the tummy tuck, what to do to continue keeping your stomach looking the way you want it to.

 When is the Best Time to Get a Tummy Tuck?